Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 However, this Device doesn't receive input yet, because you haven't added any code that generates input.
 To do that, you can use [`InputSystem.QueueStateEvent`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_QueueStateEvent__1_UnityEngine_InputSystem_InputDevice___0_System_Double_) or [`InputSystem.QueueDeltaStateEvent`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_QueueDeltaStateEvent__1_UnityEngine_InputSystem_InputControl___0_System_Double_) from anywhere, including from a thread.
 The following example uses [`IInputUpdateCallbackReceiver`](../api/UnityEngine.InputSystem.LowLevel.IInputUpdateCallbackReceiver.html), which, when implemented by any [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html), adds an [`OnUpdate()`](../api/UnityEngine.InputSystem.LowLevel.IInputUpdateCallbackReceiver.html#UnityEngine_InputSystem_LowLevel_IInputUpdateCallbackReceiver_OnUpdate) method that automatically gets called during [`InputSystem.onBeforeUpdate`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_onBeforeUpdate) and provides input events to the current input update.

+> [!NOTE]
->__Note__: If you already have a place where input for your device becomes available, you can skip this step and queue input events from there instead of using [`IInputUpdateCallbackReceiver`](../api/UnityEngine.InputSystem.LowLevel.IInputUpdateCallbackReceiver.html).
+> If you already have a place where input for your device becomes available, you can skip this step and queue input events from there instead of using [`IInputUpdateCallbackReceiver`](../api/UnityEngine.InputSystem.LowLevel.IInputUpdateCallbackReceiver.html).

 ```CSharp
 public class MyDevice : InputDevice, IInputUpdateCallbackReceiver